fgg89/portmonitoring/README.md

 # README

-This project was developed for demo purposes in order to get a quick implementation of an agent that scans open ports in the system (i.e. ``portsagent.sh``) and reports to a centralized system (AWS Cloudwatch in this scenario).
+This project was developed for demo purposes in order to get a quick implementation of an agent that scans open ports in EKS cluster nodes and reports the findings to a centralized logging system (AWS Cloudwatch in this scenario).

+This project has been tested on AWS EKS but could be used in any Kubernetes cluster or even in any other Linux-based system.

 The script takes into account open TCP IPv4 ports listening on 0.0.0.0

-Once the logs are streamed into CloudWatch, it is possible to create metric filters in order visualize and/or alert based on those custom metrics.

 The solution is containerized and orchestrated via Kubernetes.
 A DaemonSet makes sure that the agent is executed in every cluster node.
 The pod in each node contains two containers: